UbuntuGaming/Proton-Bleeding-Edge-AVX512/README.md

 >Question 9: Proton-No-Steam does music production software work with MIDI devices?
 >
 >Answer 9: Yes, If the software runs & doesn't require web-browser callbacks to activate.
 Most MIDI devices will work as if it was native windows.
-Some software may require tuning to get it to work flawlessly.
+System & software may require additional tuning to get it working flawlessly.

 # Universal Variables: